 Agile methodologies, innovation, responsiveness.
-These have all been part of the formula used to calculate the effectiveness of the big home working experiment.
+This is the formula to calculate the effectiveness of the big home working experiment.

 These are also part of the winning formula for delivering cutting-edge FinTech projects.
 Agile has become the go-to methodology.
 Now more so than ever.
 Of course, Agile teams can work remotely, it’s what we know.
 Here’s how we do it.

-Our business is built on agility.
+Agility is our business.
 We’ve been doing it for years.
 It’s part of our DNA.
 Agile teams like us move fast and learn quickly.
 Our scrum masters, project managers and dev teams have hard-wired a collaborative approach into everything we do.
-We work with the best talent that is at the top of their game with the vision, passion and energy to make a difference.
+We work with the best talent that is at the top of their game.
+They have the vision, passion and energy to make a difference.
 We’ve never been hooked on geography or being in the office.
 We’ve earned our stripes in making a success of remote working.
 So, if you are thinking about how agile would benefit your team, we thought it would be helpful to share a few insights on how it all works in a remote world.

 Building unbreakable bridges and bonds